SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Introduction

 By highlighting the limited ICL capabilities of current MLLMs, we hope that our benchmark will be a valuable asset for monitoring this critical ability in future MLLMs.
 Our benchmark can help drive the development of medical MLLMs capable of efficiently learning to perform novel tasks at inference time.
-SMMILE is available at \url{https://smmile-benchmark.github.io}.
+SMMILE is available at \href{https://smmile-benchmark.github.io}{https://smmile-benchmark.github.io}.

+\paragraph{Related Work} Our work is motivated by prior research on in-context learning, medical MLLMs, and benchmarking efforts.
+We discuss related works in Appendix Section \ref{app:relatedwork}.